Blog

 Participation Fee ¥2,000+ + drink order

-Atmosphere Hammond organ tones fill the space.
-A gathering place for jazz lovers
+Atmosphere Hammond organ sounds fill the room.
+A gathering spot for jazz lovers

-2 minutes walk from Numagasa Station.
-A jazz-specialized session bar with permanent Hammond organ setup.
-Experience the unique groove of organ jazz.
-Open and welcoming to jazz session beginners.
+Two minutes on foot from Numaike Station.
+A jazz-specialized session bar with permanent Hammond organ, where you can experience the unique groove of organ jazz.
+An open atmosphere for jazz session beginners.

 4. Naru (Ochanomizu)